moengiant/SamsungNotify/README.md

 2) Add a notification to a device in Domoticz
 3) In Domoticz settings -> notifications change the URL/Action field under the Custom HTTP/Actions settings to the following: script://scripts\python\Samsung_notify.pyw #MESSAGE (this path works on Windows 10 - paths for other operating systems may be different)

-The script is well documented in the script's comments so take a look at the comments if your not sure about sttings or what the script is doing.
+The script is well documented in the script's comments so take a look at the comments if you are not sure about settings or what the script is doing.

 Enjoy